HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Preloading resources and having browsers apply some intelligent prioritization is something that was actually started way back in 2009 by IE8 with something called the [preloader](https://speedcurve.com/blog/load-scripts-async/).
 In addition to the HTML parser, IE8 had a lightweight look-ahead preloader that scanned for tags that could initiate network requests (`<script>`, `<link>`, and `<img>`).

 Over the following years, browser vendors did more and more of the heavy lifting, each adding their own special sauce for how to prioritize resources.
 But it’s important to understand that the browser alone has some limitations.
-As developers however, we can overcome these limits by making good use of Resource Hints and help decide how to prioritize resources, determining which should be fetched or preprocessed to further boost page performance.
+As developers however, we can overcome these limits by making good use of resource hints and help decide how to prioritize resources, determining which should be fetched or preprocessed to further boost page performance.

-In particular we can mention a few of the victories Resource Hints achieved/made in the last year:
+In particular we can mention a few of the victories resource hints achieved/made in the last year:
 - [CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/) web fonts showing up faster on a 3G first render
 - [wix.com](https://www.youtube.com/watch?v=4QqlGgF8Y2I&t=1469) using resource hints got 10% improvement for FCP
 - [Ironmongerydirect.co.uk](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/) by using preconnect improved product image loading by 400ms at the median and greater than 1s at 95th percentile
 - [Facebook.com](https://engineering.fb.com/2020/05/08/web/facebook-redesign/) used preload for faster navigation

-Let’s take a look at most predominant Resource Hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch` and native lazy loading.
+Let’s take a look at most predominant resource hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch` and native lazy loading.

 When used with each individual hint we advise to always measure the impact before and after in the field, by using libraries like [WebVitals](https://github.com/GoogleChrome/web-vitals), [Perfume.js](https://github.com/zizzamia/perfume.js) or any other utility that supports the Web Vitals metrics.